Karthikbr19/EVA/Session12/readme.md

 Weight decay:

-To apply this we just add multiplication of weight,weight decay coefficient and BATCH_SIZE to gradients.
-In the next step when this gradient is actually applied to weight learning rate will be multiplied to weight decay factor along with the gradient.
+We sum up the multiplication of weight,weight decay coefficient and BATCH_SIZE to gradients.

     for g, v in zip(grads, var):
        g += v * WEIGHT_DECAY * BATCH_SIZE